Guitar Build Process

 3?

-My first fretless: about 3.5mm all strings
+My first fretless: about 3.5mm lowest three strings

 My first fretted: about 4.0mm all strings